afsalthaj/supaku-sukara/README.md

 The fundamentals are discussed using examples and scala concepts are segmented in different packages.
 Short descriptions provided in all classes,traits etc explaining each concept.

+Also, covers the solutions for exercises in functional programming.

 Concepts Discussed:

 1. basic scala language,